-While a girdle or wrap can help you disguise your belly, there is no solid evidence that using them will actually shrink your post-pregnancy belly any faster (source).
+While a girdle or wrap can help you disguise your belly, no solid evidence using them will shrink your post-pregnancy belly any faster (source).

 I wore my wrap quite a bit and I never noticed a rapid shrinkage of my post-pregnancy belly.
 And I had other friends who didn’t wear wraps or girdles who looked fabulous less than a month after having a baby.
 I think it mainly can be chalked up to genetics and how hard you work to get your body back — there aren’t any magic shortcuts.

 But in addition to vanity, there are many other reasons women subject themselves to the confines of girdles and wraps after birth.

 Childbirth is hard on your stomach muscles.
 Whether you have a natural birth or you’re having a C-section, your stomach is going to pay the price.

 Your muscles will be shot for weeks to months afterward, and it can help you to have that extra abdominal support that a wrap or a girdle gives you.
 With a C-section in particular, your recovery can be even tougher because you’re dealing with a surgery too.
 Wraps or girdles can help with the pressure and pain you’ll feel from your surgical wound.

 Using great posture can be a huge feat post pregnancy.
 Your posture has been steadily changing over the past nine months and getting it back to normal can take some work and concentration.